-Children and Your Divorce: A Legal Guide From a Seattle Family Lawyer
+Children and Your Divorce: A Legal Guide From a Seattle Family Law Attorney

 If you’re in the process of obtaining a divorce, then the fate of your children — and your ability to maintain a healthy relationship with them — is most likely your primary concern.
 Fortunately in Washington, our lawmakers have created a reasonably fair system for assigning custody and child support.

 When children are involved, however, divorce can be messy.
 Resolving such disputes requires skillful work outside of court such as collaboration, or, in the event of litigation, persuasive courtroom advocacy that is centered around the child’s interests.

 It is worth noting that Washington State does not technically recognize the term “custody” on an ideological basis.
 Decades ago, lawmakers decided that the term implies that one parent wins caregiver rights over the child, while the other loses.
 This implication was seen as unhealthy, as both parents could (and ideally should) play an important role in raising their children.
 Family courts here use related terms like “residential time” and “visitation” as an alternative.
 For the purposes of this article, however, “custody” and “residential time” will be used interchangeably.

 Curious about how parental rights and child support work in Washington State?
 Speak with an experienced Seattle family lawyer for more personalized guidance.
 For now, let’s take a brief look at some of the basics.